Andrea-Papaleo/SpiedieDocs/docs/docs/spiedie_matlab.md

 ## <a name="matlab_configure"></a> MATLAB configuration

-Once you have your home directory mapped, you can open up MATBAL to configure it
+Once you have your home directory mapped, you can open up MATLAB to configure it

 1. Open MATLAB R2019b
 2. In the top bar in "Environment" select "Set Path"